 Revolving Door

-PROS: Forms a part of facade
+Pros: Forms a part of the façade.

 Folding Door